bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Friday, the 14-day percent change in average new cases was:
+As of Saturday, the 14-day percent change in average new cases was:

 - 59% in Champaign County
 - 15% in Illinois
 - -1% in the United States
-- 7% worldwide
+- 6% worldwide

 ![Case Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png)